hosseinhj1380/Crawler_Servers_handler/README.md

 a project to take and return task for a crawler server and manage datas

+also generate and return response with graphql server to access any data you need

 this app can handle something like: